Ghent-based portfolio company offers a platform

 The tasteful mission of D-drinks is to distribute healthy and delicious drinks and snacks.
-A challenger in the competitive soft-drink market, the Ghent-based company found an investment partner in Korys.
+As a challenger in the competitive soft-drink market, the Ghent-based company found an investment partner in Korys.
 The ingredients for further growth?
 Strict product selection, idiosyncratic marketing and unrestrained entrepreneurship.

 Ask CEO Steven Van Middelem and he will tell you his Ghent-based company D-drinks is surfing this social wave.
-‘On an exclusive basis, we import and distribute natural, non-alcoholic drinks and snacks in Belgium, the Netherlands, Luxembourg and France,’ says Steve, then summarises: ‘Our focus is on products that do not contain artificial flavours, colours or preservatives, but rather more vitamins.’
+‘We import and distribute natural, non-alcoholic drinks and snacks in Belgium, the Netherlands, Luxembourg and France on an exclusive basis,’ says Steve, then summarises: ‘Each and every one of these products and brands challenges the established values in the sector.’

 From kale chips to coconut water

 More specifically, the range includes healthier and functional drinks.
-Think about brewed and fermented tea, lemonade, juices (enriched with minerals, vitamins or herbs, etc. or not), and water with a touch of extra taste (e.g. coconut water or water with natural flavours).
-But D-drinks is also bringing responsible snacks to the market, such as organic biscuits, protein bars and fruit snacks: ‘As a national distributor, you’re flooded with new brands, but also hype-sensitive products.
+Think about brewed and fermented teas, soft drinks, beverages, juices (enriched with minerals, vitamins or herbs, etc. or not), and water with a touch of extra flavour (e.g. coconut water or water with natural flavours).
+But D-drinks is also bringing responsible snacks to the market, such as organic biscuits, protein bars and fruit snacks: ‘As a national distributor, you’re flooded with new brands and trends, as well as hype-sensitive products.
 Think about snacks made from insects or collagen (a product that makes your skin tighter).

 We make our selections using specific criteria, looking at products in which we see long-term European potential.
 Just 1 in 20 brands survives our strict selection.

-Such trends – they often blow over here from America – are not always as successful on the European mainland.
+Such trends – which often blow over here from the US – are not always as successful on the European mainland.
 We make our selections using specific criteria, looking at products in which we see long-term European potential.
-Just 1 in 20 brands survives our strict selection.
-We are literally in the fast-moving-consumer-goods sector: after six months, we can tell whether there is potential in it or not.
-Sometimes it appears to be too soon for foreign trends.
-As with the launch of kale chips a few years ago.’
+Just 1 in 30 brands survives our strict selection.
+We are literally in the fast-moving-consumer-goods sector: after six months, we can tell whether there is potential in our markets or not.
+Sometimes, these foreign trends hit the market too soon, as with the launch of kale chips in 2017.’

 There’s nothing soft about the soft-drink business

-Healthiness?
+Healthier?
 Yes.
-Tastiness?
+Tasty?
 Yes.
 But the recipe followed by D-drinks contains another important ingredient: sustainability.
-By increasingly choosing natural products and sustainable packaging, D-drinks limits its ecological footprint.
-A strong example of this vision is ‘Just Water’: the very first packaged water in Belgium to use sustainable tetra-packaging and the brainchild of renowned actor Will Smith.
+By increasingly choosing natural products with a sustainable approach and vision, D-drinks limits its ecological footprint.
+A strong example of this vision is ‘Just Water’: the very first packaged water in Europe to use sustainable tetra-packaging and the brainchild of renowned actor Will Smith.

 Korys has extensive experience in both European retail and fast-moving consumer goods.